szabin-aura/riaps-library/GpioDeviceTesting/GpioDeviceAppExample/README.md

 where,
 - Pin name: connector and pin used on the BBB - P8_pin# or P9_pin# (***required input***)
+> There are also USR0-USR3 available on the BBB (USR0 is in use for network activity indication)
 - direction: pin direction - IN or OUT (***required input***)
 - pull_up_down: BBB pin resistor configuration - ***PUD_OFF*** (***default***), PUD_UP or PUD_DOWN
 - setup_delay: time in milliseconds to wait after exporting GPIO pin to give udev some time to set file permissions - ***default = 60 ms***, should not use over 1000 ms